 Combining baking soda and white vinegar works perfectly in cleaning your stained shoes.
 Let’s see exactly how this works:

-- Secondly, use your old toothbrush to spread the paste on your shoe’s fabric.
-Don’t apply too much pressure to allow it to absorb the paste.
+• Secondly, use your old toothbrush to spread the paste on your shoe’s fabric.
+Don’t apply too much pressure, instead, allow it to absorb the paste.
 Make sure you cover all the exterior with the paste.

-- Rinse your toothbrush to ensure the paste doesn’t stick on the bristles because I am sure you will need it again for your next cleaning.
+• Rinse your toothbrush to ensure the paste doesn’t stick to the bristles

-- Keep your shoes in direct sunlight, near the sunny window, or in a well-ventilated room if you can’t keep them outside.
+• Keep your shoes in direct sunlight, near a sunny window, or in a well-ventilated room if you can’t keep them outside.
 Allow them to dry until you can scratch the paste with your fingernail.
 Three to four hours will be enough.

 How to Clean White Shoes at Home

 Most summer sneakers consist of white canvas.
-It’s fun and games until you step on the freshly mown grass, mud, or the kids step on them.
+It’s fun and games until you step on the freshly mowed grass or mud, or the kids step on them.
 It might leave you wondering, can baking soda clean white shoes?
 The answer is yes.

 You can get your white shoes bright again using the procedure below: